andreyorst/fennel-proto-repl-protocol/README.md

                 {:host :localhost})]
     (message [[:id {:sym protocol.id}]
               [:op {:string :read}]
-              [:type {:string :socket}]
-              [:data {:sym (async.tcp.get-port server)}]])
+              [:port {:sym (async.tcp.get-port server)}]])
     (let [res (async.await p)]
       (async.tcp.stop-server server)
       res)))
 ```

-The function starts a new server, and waits for the client to be attached.
-In the server handler the function creates a temporary file, writes the received data to it, and then calls the `read` method to read with the right format.
-(It's a workaround for not reimplementing all of the `io.read` supported reading modes, and number parsing.)

-After the server is started, the `message` callback is used to tell the client, that the read OP will work over a `socket` rather than over a `pipe`.
-The client will then connect to the server via the specified port, write the data to it, and the rest will be picked up by the REPL server.
+The client may implement a read handler that, given a message with the `read` OP and the `:port` key will connect to that socket on the localhost and write the data into it.

 [1]: https://git.sr.ht/~technomancy/fennel-mode
 [2]: https://gitlab.com/alexjgriffith/min-love2d-fennel/-/blob/ecce4e3e802b3a85490341e13f8c562315f751d2/lib/stdio.fnl